Project-Books/book-project/STYLEGUIDE.md

 ### Fewest number of assertions in every test

 In every test method, try to minimise the number of assertions.
-Generally speaking, ideally there should only be one.
+Generally speaking, ideally, there should only be one.

 ### Avoid randomness